klaytn/klaytn-docs/docs/bapp/sdk/caver-js/v1.4.1/api-references/caver.klay.KIP17.md

 ```
 Safely transfer the token of the given token id `tokenId` from the token owner's balance to another address.
 The address who was approved to send the token owner's token (the operator) or the token owner itself is expected to execute this token transferring transaction.
 Thus, the approved one or the token owner should be the sender of this transaction whose address must be given at `sendParam.from` or `kip7Instance.options.from`.
 Without `sendParam.from` nor `kip7Instance.options.from` being provided, an error would occur.

-If the `to` is a contract address, it must implement [IKIP17Receiver.onKIP17Received](https://kips.klaytn.com/KIPs/kip-17#wallet-interface). otherwise, the transfer is reverted.
+If `to` is a contract address, it must implement [IKIP17Receiver.onKIP17Received](https://kips.klaytn.com/KIPs/kip-17#wallet-interface). otherwise, the transfer is reverted.

 Note that sending this transaction will charge the transaction fee to the transaction sender.